What was the impact of the Emperor Nero on the Roman Empire?

 Nero’s policies in the East

-However, during his reign the administration of Judea was poor and contributed to the great Jewish Revolt (66-71 AD).
-The Jewish historian stated that the Jews believed him to be a ‘tyrant.’
+However, during his reign, the administration of Judea was poor and contributed to the great Jewish Revolt (66-71 AD).
+The Jews believed Nero was a ‘tyrant.’
 Perhaps his most lasting legacy was his generally pro-Greek policies in the Eastern half of the Empire.
 He granted ‘liberties’ to many Greek cities in the eastern portion of his empire.
 This led them to become economically successful and culturally vibrant.
 This partly explains why unlike the west that the east did not succumb to Romanization but remained very much influenced by Hellenic culture.
 Later emperors such as Hadrian imitated Nero’s policies towards the Greek cities.

 Nero is regarded as either a mad or outright evil Emperor.
 He was undoubtedly cruel and committed many crimes.
 However, he was also an important figure in the history of Rome.
 Nero was the first Emperor to persecute Christians and many other Emperors were to follow his example.
 He also had some successes in the east especially against the Parthians and he did much to promote Hellenic culture in the eastern provinces.
 He was the last of the Julian-Claudian dynasty and his death led to a series of bloody civil wars.
 This period of instability led to the army determining who should be emperor.
 This was one of the most important legacies of Nero the re-emergence of the legions as a political force, something that Augustus and his heirs had prevented for several decades.